model-checking/verify-rust-std/doc/src/challenges/0004-btree-node.md

 Verify the memory safety of the [`alloc::collections::btree::node` module](https://github.com/rust-lang/rust/blob/c290e9de32e8ba6a673ef125fde40eadd395d170/library/alloc/src/collections/btree/node.rs).
 This is one of the main modules used for implementing the `BTreeMap` collection, and it includes a lot of unsafe code.

-After annotating functions in this module with their safety contract and verifying those contracts, verify that their usage from `BTreeMap` satisfies the contracts.

 ### Success Criteria